mautic/developer-documentation-new/docs/design/labelling.rst

 Get help
 ^^^^^^^^

-Opens a search field from which the user can search for help information.
+Opens a search field from which the User can search for help information.

 Use only as link text on the console menu bar.
 Compare Docs and Learn more.